gangmuk/gangmuk.github.io/_posts/2025-07-12-analysis-on-various-overload-control-systems-and-their-limitations.md

 | GC Suspended | Suspended | Garbage collection stop-the-world | No |
 | Context Switch | ??? | State changes, scheduler overhead | No |

 * The last column introduces new term, 'Go runtime scheduling latency'.
-It has time that a goroutine spent in runnabale state, which means times spent on waitng to be scheduled (time between runnable and running state).
+It has time that a thread spent in runnabale state, which means times spent on waitng to be scheduled (time between runnable and running state).
 In Go runtime's library, you can get this time by calling `/sched/latencies:seconds` metric.

 * Don't get bothered by context switch overhead.
-We will consider it as a negligible overhead in this post, which is true most of cases.
+We will consider it negligible in this post.

-**Running Time**: The goroutine is executing application code on a CPU core.
+**Running Time**: The thread is executing application code on a CPU core.
 This includes performing calculations, executing business logic, processing data structures, and any active code execution.

-**Runnable Time**: The goroutine has work to do and is ready to execute, but is waiting for an available CPU thread.
+**Runnable Time**: The thread has work to do and is ready to execute, but is waiting for an available CPU thread.
 This occurs when:
-- The system has more goroutines ready to work than available CPU cores
+- The system has more threads ready to work than available CPU cores
-- High concurrency scenarios where goroutines compete for limited threads
+- High concurrency scenarios where threads compete for limited threads
 - CPU-intensive workloads with many parallel operations

 This time indicates resource contention at the system level.
 High runnable time means the system is CPU-bound.

-**Non-runnable Time**: The goroutine is blocked, waiting for something to happen before it can continue.
+**Non-runnable Time**: The thread is blocked, waiting for something to happen before it can continue.
 It's not ready to use CPU time because it's waiting for an external condition.

 This includes:
-- **Waiting for locks**: When a goroutine tries to acquire a mutex that another goroutine is holding, it gets parked until the lock becomes available.
+- **Waiting for locks**: When a thread tries to acquire a mutex that another thread is holding, it gets parked until the lock becomes available.
 - **Waiting for I/O operations**: Network calls, database queries, file operations - anything that involves waiting for external systems.
 - **Waiting for channels**: When sending to a full channel or receiving from an empty channel.
 - **System calls**: File operations, network operations, any interaction with the operating system kernel.

-During non-runnable time, the goroutine isn't competing for CPU resources.
+During non-runnable time, the thread isn't competing for CPU resources.
 It's waiting for something else to happen first.

-**GC Suspended Time**: Time when the garbage collector forces all goroutines to pause.
-During "stop-the-world" phases, goroutines that were running or ready to run get suspended until garbage collection completes.
+**GC Suspended Time**: Time when the garbage collector forces all threads to pause.
+During "stop-the-world" phases, threads that were running or ready to run get suspended until garbage collection completes.
+This only happens in languages with garbage collection like Go, Java, or Python not in C, C++, or Rust.
-Not all goroutines get suspended during GC.
-If a goroutine was already non-runnable (blocked on I/O), it stays in that state since it wasn't running Go code anyway.
+If a thread was already non-runnable (blocked on I/O), it stays in that state since it wasn't running Go code anyway.

 During GC pause:
 - Goroutines executing Go code → get suspended